2023 Solar Incentives Guide for Springboro, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing solar panels on your home.
-These financial incentives are in place to encourage more homeowners to convert their home partially or fully to renewable energy.
-Incentives could include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are provided by the federal government, while others are provided by the state of Ohio or by your utility company, county or municipality.
-Types of solar incentives might include:
+Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
+These financial incentives are intended to encourage more Americans to switch to renewable energy.
+Solar incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the Ohio government and some by your specific utility company, county or municipality.
+Some solar incentives you might qualify for are:

 - Tax Exemptions: Tax exemptions may come in two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your house.
+The first is sales tax exemption, applied when you purchase solar panels.
+The second is property tax exemption.
+This allows you to ignore the value added by your solar system when paying property tax on your house.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit will apply to you, talk to your local Springboro solar installation company.
+To understand how the new Clean Energy Credit might apply to you, reach out to your local Springboro solar installation company.

 State & Local Solar Incentives